alexcutschall/mythical_creatures_java/README.md

 A collection of simple exercises to practice Java and JUnit.

-This is an identical version to a set of exercises that I completed during my time at my coding bootcamp Turing School of Software and Design and all credit goes to them for the design of the classes and tests.
+This is an identical version to a set of exercises that I completed during my time at the coding bootcamp Turing School of Software and Design and all credit goes to them for the design of the classes and tests.
 I created this because of how helpful it was for me in learning Ruby